quire-io/scroll-to-index/README.md

 with the `AutoScrollController` controller.

-for full example, please see the example folder.
+for full example, please see the [example](https://github.com/quire-io/scroll-to-index/blob/master/example/example/lib/main.dart).

 ## Who Uses